Skip to main content

 These medications may influence appetite regulation and calorie intake, but when you’re in a calorie deficit, your body may break down muscle along with fat.
 Adequate protein intake and resistance training signal your body to hold onto muscle while burning fat.

-How Muscle Mass Supports Long-Term Metabolism
+How Muscle Mass Supports Metabolism and Long-Term Results

 Skeletal muscle tissue plays a role in overall metabolic activity.
 Losing too much muscle can slow your metabolism and make it harder to keep the weight off long term.
 Strength training helps maintain or even build muscle as you lose weight.